 5 Tips for the Long Term

-• Slow down.
+- Slow down.
 For one week, focus on your sugar cravings and think about what you’re eating, suggests Chambers.
-Diet mayhem often results from lack of planning.
+Diet mayhem often results from a lack of planning.
 So slow down, plan, “and eat what you intend to eat, instead of eating when you’re desperate,” Chambers says.

 Lastly, go easy on yourself.
 It may take time to get a handle on your sugar cravings.
 “It’s difficult to shift any system — whether it’s the world economy or your eating,” Chambers says.